lalajiayou/WangQi_THU.github.io/_pages/talks.md

 permalink: /talks/
 author_profile: true
 ---
+| • **Academic Exchange at Nanyang Technological University**                                  |                                                 2024
+| Challenging Optimization Problems in Power Systems: An Introduction and Preliminary Attempts

+| • **2024 IEEE PES general meeting**                                                          |                                                 2024
+| A Nested Decomposition Method for the AC Optimal Power Flow of Hierarchical Electrical Power Grids

 | • **Academic Exchange at Nanyang Technological University**                                  |                                                 2023
 | A Nested Decomposition Method for the AC Optimal Power Flow of Hierarchical Electrical Power Grids